 If the walking boots are being used to relieve pressure, especially on the sole of the foot, or are for foot ulcers, the walking boot is not covered.
 Medicare has coverage for Therapeutic shoes for those with diabetes.

 Despite the popularity of knee walkers, or knee scooters, as they are also commonly called, these items are not covered by Medicare Part B.

 The knee walkers are a popular piece of equipment for those who have just had an ankle surgery and as it allows you to completely take the weight off the ankle, but Medicare considers it to be more of a comfort item, and it doesn’t fill their criteria for being covered due to this.

 I guess Medicare feels a pair of crutches will do the job just as well !

 If you don’t have any kind of other insurance to cover one, it is still a lot cheaper to rent one as compared to buying one.

-For an item to qualify as Durable Medical Equipment it has to be seen to fulfill the following criteria –
+For Medicare Part B to cover an item of durable medical equipment, it has to be seen to fulfill the following criteria –

 - the item must be able to withstand repeated use over a sustained period of time – durable

 - the item must be used for a medical reason only – not for comfort

 - it is an item that is of use to someone who is actually sick, and of little use to a person who is well